efeagans/college-lion/Spirit-Sting.md

 ## Looking to the Future

 As young players progress through their youth hockey years, they not only develop as athletes but also as individuals.
 Whether their future includes college hockey, professional aspirations, or simply a lifelong love for the sport, the experiences gained through youth hockey provide a strong foundation for whatever path they choose to follow.
+Youth sports are paramount in developing boys who play sports into men who are successful in a team, and contributors in their fields.